-Global coal-fired electricity generation fell by 3% in 2019, leading to a 2% fall in $CO_2$ power sector emissions.
+Global coal-fired electricity generation fell by 3% in 2019, leading to a 2% fall in CO_2 power sector emissions.
 Both of these are the biggest falls since at least 1990.
 Coal collapsed in the EU and the US; but Chinese coal generation rose and for the first time was responsible for half of global coal generation.
 The carbon-intensity of global electricity is now 15% lower than in 2010.

 Wind and solar generation rose by 15% in 2019, generating 8% of the world's electricity.
 Compound growth rate of 15% of wind and solar generation is needed every year to meet the Paris climate agreement.
 This was achieved in 2019 and lower prices provide hope it can be sustained.
 However, maintaining this high growth rate as volumes scale up will require a concerted effort from all regions.
+The following pages give evidence on each of these key findings and discuss their implications.